Privacy Notice for Pupils, Parents and Carers

 This privacy notice explains how we collect, store and use personal data about pupils, parents and carers.

-We, St Hugh’s Catholic Primary School are the ‘data controller’ for the purposes of data protection law.
-Initial contact, Miss Donna Donaldson PA to Executive Headteacher.
+St Hugh’s Catholic Primary School is the ‘data controller’ for data protection law: initial contact, Miss Donna Donaldson PA to Executive Headteacher.

 The categories of pupil information that we process include: